 - Send you communications which you have requested and that may be of interest to you.
 These may include information about product updates, newsletters, events, webinars

-As part of any services offered via the Bytes websites, the information you provide may be transferred to countries outside the European Economic Area (‘EEA’) i.e. our servers, or third-party servers that are used to provide Bytes services, are located in a country outside the EEA.
-By submitting your personal data, you consent to the transfer, storage and/or processing of your data wherever it be stored.
-If your data is transferred outside the EEA, however, steps will be taken to ensure appropriate security measures are in place to ensure your privacy rights continue to be protected as outlined in this Policy.
+As part of any services offered by Phoenix, information provided may be transferred to countries outside the European Economic Area (‘EEA’) i.e. our servers, or third party servers that are used to provide Phoenix services located in a country outside the EEA.
+By submitting your data, you consent to the transfer, storage and/or processing of your data wherever it be stored.
+However, if your data is transferred outside the EEA, steps will be taken to ensure appropriate security measures are in place to ensure your privacy rights continue to be protected as outlined in this Policy.

-Only Bytes employees are granted access to customer information.
+Only our employees are granted access to customer information.
 This is ensured by the use of strict operational processes and procedures.

 Personal information provided via the Company’s portals is secured using Secure Socket Layer (SSL) server and is encrypted before being transmitted.
 Secure pages have a lock icon or key on the bottom of web browsers such as Microsoft Internet Explorer, information supplied by you on these webpages is securely stored and can only be accessed for the purposes for which it was provided.

 All IT systems are kept in a secure environment with appropriate access control.
-We are audited on a regular basis by various independent security companies, plus internal audits by the Company’s Parent company.
+We are audited on a regular basis by various independent security companies, plus internal audits by the Company’s Parent company (Bytes).